Twitter cracks down on right-wing media personality Alex Jones

 Apple removed podcasts of his infamous "The Alex Jones Show" as well as a number of other InfoWars audio streams on Aug.
 6. Facebook and Google made similar decisions the same day.

-Jones responded to last week's bans in a series of tweets and a live stream on Periscope, which is owned by Twitter.
+Jones responded to last week's bans in a series of tweets and a live stream on Periscope.
 His accounts for both platforms remained up and active through that day.

 Twitter told CNBC at that time that InfoWars and its associated accounts had yet to violate the guidelines for either platform.